adagetech/FED-Project-Setup/README.md

 Extras
 ======
 1. A basic custom modernizr build, an example SVG sprite, and a properly scoped global.js with AJAX-ing for the sprite are included as well.

-"# FED-Project-Setup"